 Funding of the Partnership Comments In addition to, and/or in place of the matters raised in paragraph 6, will the Partnership require finance, capital, and/or revenue, to deliver its aims and objectives?
 If so, on what terms is any funding to be made available, for example, how will the contribution be shared amongst the partners and how will it be adjusted for inflation?
 Is any third-party funding required?
 If so, who is the funder, what is the amount required and when and on what terms and conditions will it be made available?
 Have all the partners agreed that, should the Partnership receive grant income, they will comply with all requirements specified by the funder and will provide all information required?
 Is an "Accountable Body" required?
-Financial Responsibilities Comments comments Will separate financial records for the Partnership be maintained? connents • Partnership be maintained?
+Financial Responsibilities Comments Will separate financial records for the Partnership be maintained?
 Who will be responsible for ensuring that financial records are maintained and kept?
-What access will members of the partnership Partnership be maintained?
-Who will be responsible for ensuring that financial records are maintained and kept?
 What access will members of the partnership have to the financial records?
-If this is to be provided by the Partnership, then the Partnership will be required to provide details as to how this will be Partnership be maintained?
-Who will be responsible for ensuring that financial records are maintained and kept?
-What access will members of the partnership have to the financial records?
 If this is to be provided by the Partnership, then the Partnership will be required to provide details as to how this will be achieved.
 Alternatively, it may be the case that this is to be provided on behalf of the Partnership by one of the partners, or an external organisation.
-Again, detailed information will
+Again, detailed information will be required.
+Where an external organisation is to provide this role, will there be a written agreement with that organisation?
+Have insurance requirements been

 Financial Re esponsibilities Continued Comments n sought on the VAT rules Partnership and any other tax e relevant?
-Who will provide the role of treasurer and external auditor?
-If the Partnership is large, there may be a need for it to put internal audit arrangements in place.
-Accounting practices may vary according to size.
-Whilst a smaller partnership may keep basic records and accounts on a simple receipts and payments basis, larger partnerships will need to follow accepted accounting principles, for example, preparing accounts on an accrual's basis.
-The practices which are adopted must be sufficient to comply with the requirements of any external funder and of any Accountable body.
-Budgetary and d Accounting Arrangements Comments The arrangement proportionate to Accounting Arrangements Ints will need to be the size of the Partnership. requirements may be: Comments The arrangement proportionate to nts will need to be the size of the Partnership.
-Comments The arrangemen proportionate to As a guide, the Small ants will need to be b the size of the Partnership. b requirements may be: &gt; An annual projection of likely receipts and Comments The arrangemer proportionate to As a guide, the Small partnership Large An annual projection of likely receipts and payments An annual statement of the previous year's Comments The arrangemer proportionate to As a guide, the Small partnership An annual projection of likely receipts and payments An annual statement of the previous year's accounts Comments The arrangemer proportionate to As a guide, the Small partnership Large An annual projection of likely receipts and payments An annual statement of the previous year's accounts Business plan Comments
+Who will provide external auditor e the role of treasurer and ? ip is large, there may be a it internal audit arrangements size.
+Whilst a s basic records ar receipts and pay partnerships wil accounting princaccounts on an which are adopt comply with the funder and of ar rtices may vary according to maller partnership may keep and accounts on a simple yments basis, larger I need to follow accepted ciples, for example, preparing accrual's basis.
+The practices are must be sufficient to requirements of any external my Accountable body.
+Budgetary and d Accounting Arrangements Comments proportionate to nts will need to be the size of the Partnership. requirements may be: Small partnership > An annual projection of likely receipts and payments Large paymentsAn annual statement of the previous year's Large partnership paymentsAn annual statement of the previous year's accounts 1 payments > An annual statement of the previous year's accounts > Business plan